 - Brown sugar – You can use light or dark brown sugar, depending on your taste preferences.

-- All-purpose flour – As always, measure by weight for best results.
+- All-purpose flour – As always, measure your flour by weight for the best results.
 Otherwise, spooning and sweeping is the way to go.

 - Pecans – Remember to set some aside for the topping.

 - Coarse sugar – I love the look of coarse sugar (like sanding sugar) on these bars.
 It really helps dress up a simple baked good.
 If you don’t have coarse sugar or sanding sugar, you can certainly use regular granulated sugar.
 It might not have the same aesthetic appeal, but it will still add that extra sweetness.

 You’ll love how quickly and easily these shortbread bars come together!